RMAS Newton (A367): History

 RMAS Newton was built at Scott Lithgow Ltd's yard at Greenock.
 She had three Mirrlees Blackstone 1450 hp diesel engines driving GEC generators for propulsion through a single screw and the ship's electrical supply.
 This gave her a service speed of 13.5 knots.
-To aid manouverability at low speed she had a nozzle rudder and a bow thruster.
+To aid manoeuvrability at low speed she had a nozzle rudder and a bow thruster.
 She was launched on 25 June 1975 and taken into service one year later, on 18 June 1976.

 In 2000, she underwent a major refit which included replacing her Mirlees engines with Ruston RK 215 units.
 At the same time her cable handling equipment was removed.
 Subsequently, she was used as a training and support vessel for special forces.
 In 2005, she underwent a further refit at Birkenhead.

 On 1 April 2008, she was taken over by Serco who operated her until 2010 when she was replaced by SD Victoria.
 In 2012 she was sent to Ghent for scrapping.